Moving To Maui: Live Your Best Island Life

 Pros: Off-the-grid living.
 Some of the most amazing beaches, scenery, and adventures anywhere in the world.

-Cons: Not much cell service, very remote and far away from healthcare, shopping, or other island activities.
+Cons: Not much cell service, very remote, and far away from healthcare, shopping, or other island activities.

-Renting vs. Buying When You First Move to Maui
+Renting vs. Buying When Moving to Maui

 This is one of the biggest questions I get asked when people reach out to me about living in Maui.
-There are pros and cons to both and it ultimately depends on how committed you are about living here, your budget, and how well you already know the island.
+There are pros and cons to both and it ultimately depends on how committed you are to living here, your budget, and how well you already know the island.

 If You Are Leaning Towards Renting